3 ideas to innovate in the management of individual interviews and employee performance

 • Key Result: Re-engage satisfied customers by offering them complementary products

-The OKR method is a simple approach that allows us to connect each of our actions to our goals.
+Visit OKR method is a simple approach that connects each of our actions to our objectives.
 On the other hand, one should not confuse objectives with performance.
-The objectives of the OKR method must be decoupled from the variables that determine remuneration.
+The objectives of the OKR method must be decoupled. variables determining compensation.
 This allows the method to be better accepted without becoming yet another race to the bottom, on the one hand, and to complement rather than replace existing tools, on the other.

 A goal must be based on a careful balance between ambition and realism.
 It is not very common in France, but filling a target to 100% is not a good result.
 On the contrary, it indicates that the objective was certainly poorly defined.
 Finally, as in any transition process, it is necessary to give yourself time.

-By allowing better human resources management and greater transparency in the objectives and key results, this method contributes to the success of annual appraisal interviews and to the development of employees within the company.
+By enabling better human resources management and greater transparency in objectives and key results, this method contributes to the success of annual appraisal interviews and to the development of employees within the company.

 Idea #3: Towards an end to the annual interview?

-Probably the most common HR practice in companies, the annual appraisal interview can be perceived as a generator of stress and frustration rather than a true source of development.
+HR practice practice, probably the most widespread in companies, theannual appraisal interview can be perceived as a source of stress and frustration rather than a genuine source of development.

-Microsoft, Dell, IBM, Adobe or Netflix: these technology giants have simply decided to abolish the annual interview and replace it with a continuous evaluation – or almost.
-Most of these companies opt for “check-ins”, i.e. quick moments of feedback.
-This is done on a quasi-permanent basis and in a much more informal way.
-Cargill, in the food industry, has set up an Everyday Performance Management system.
-Others have even opted for the ongoing assessment.
-For example, by going so far as to install a module on their e-mail server, allowing everyone to evaluate a colleague’s work in one click, by return e-mail.
+Microsoft, Dell, IBM, Adobe or Netflix: these technology giants have simply decided to do away with theannual appraisal. to replace it with continuous assessment – or almost continuous assessment.
+Most of these companies opt for “check-ins”, i.e. quick moments of feedback, on a much more informal, quasi-permanent basis.
+Cargill, in the food industry, has introduced an Everyday Performance Management system.
+Others have even gone so far as to install a module on their e-mail server, enabling everyone to evaluate a colleague’s work at the click of a button.

 The goal is to stop looking in the rearview mirror.